 Astrophysics (Index) | About |

-Specific intensity (or spectral intensity) is intensity (per astronomy) per unit wavelength or frequency, i.e., a measure of the amount (energy) of electromagnetic radiation (EMR) striking a surface from a given direction, at a given wavelength or frequency.
-To measure it, you need an extended source.
-Like intensity, it has the quality that it does not fall off with distance.
+Specific intensity (or spectral intensity) is intensity (per astrophysics) per unit wavelength or frequency, i.e., a measure of the amount (energy) of electromagnetic radiation (EMR) striking a surface from a given direction, at a given wavelength or frequency.
+Like intensity, it is defined in such a way that it does not fall off with distance, a means of characterizing EMR along a line.
+It is the value of a distribution function and the only possible measurement (e.g., from a galaxy) is that of its average over a finite wavelength-range and finite region of an extended source.
 The term spectral radiance means the same thing: usage of the terms varies in astronomy, to a large extent according to the type of EMR (e.g., radio vs. visible light).